SE Palmeiras (women): First spell

 The Brazilian Football Confederation (CBF) successfully encouraged Palmeiras and its other leading clubs to form female teams in 1997, after the national women's team's performance had exceeded expectations at the 1996 Olympics.

 In the initial phase of its existence, Palmeiras's women's team fielded several national team players and became competitive in state and national competition.
 Two of the 20-player Brazil squad at the 1999 FIFA Women's World Cup, Cidinha and Sissi, were contracted to Palmeiras.
-The team finished as runners-up in the 1999–2000 National Championship and won the controversial 2001 Campeonato Paulista de Futebol Feminino.
+The team finished as runners-up in the 1999–2000 National Championship and won the 2001 Campeonato Paulista de Futebol Feminino.

 In subsequent years Palmeiras competed only intermittently in women's competitions, by outsourcing their women's and girls teams to nearby local authorities, including São Bernardo do Campo (2005–06), Salto (2008) and Bauru in 2012.